Ch1ffr3punk/AEC/README.md

 ![AEC](img/4.png)

 As you can see, you always have to use the
-Revover button once your camera captured
+Recover button once your camera captured
 the QR-Code.

-For sendin AEC QR-Codes as emails, I highly recommend to use the [Hermes Nym Mixnet email Gateway](https://n2m.oc2mx.net).
+For sending AEC QR-Codes as emails, I highly recommend to use the [Hermes Nym Mixnet email Gateway](https://n2m.oc2mx.net).

 NaClbox is used for public key encryption.